medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 1. Which patients should be sent to OpenMRS, and how is a patient defined in the CHT application?
 2. Which forms should be sent to OpenMRS?
 3. Which fields on those forms should be sent to OpenMRS, and which concepts do they map to?
-4. Should patients from OpenMRS be sent back to CHT?
-If so, what will be used to assign them to CHWs or CHW areas?
 5. Which forms or other data from OpenMRS should be sent back to CHT?

 ## Configuring CHT And OpenMRS